TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 11/John 11.51.md

 ---

-Now this he said not of himself: but, being high priest that year, he prophesied that Jesus should die for the nation;
+Now he didn't say this of himself, but being high priest that year, he prophesied that Jesus would die for the nation,